osefatul/react-ai-speech-recognition-app/README.md

 4- Design.

 5- So then implement the basic page for the users as a guide what to expect and what they use Alan.ai for.
+6- Once you the first landing or home page is designed, Alan should be programmed again to give us different categories to choose and what to expect from.

 #### NewsCard